kyma-project/busola/core-ui/README.md

 This project contains an application with the Core UI page for the Kyma Console.

-The [create-react-app](https://github.com/facebook/create-react-app) project provides the structure for this application.
-Read the project's [README](https://github.com/facebook/create-react-app/tree/master/packages/react-scripts/template) document for more information.
+The [create-react-app](https://create-react-app.dev/) project provides the structure for this application.
+Read the project's [documentation](https://create-react-app.dev/docs/available-scripts) for more information.

 ## Installation